stas00/porting/transformers/fairseq-wmt19/README.md

 Initially, I had no idea how to approach this complex project and Sam helped me to [break it down to smaller tasks](https://github.com/huggingface/transformers/issues/5419), which was of a great help.

 I chose to work with the pre-trained `en-ru`/`ru-en` models during porting as I speak both languages.
-It'd have been much more difficult to work with `de-en`/`en-de` pairs as I don't speak German, and being able to evaluate the translation quality by just reading and making sense of the outputs at the advanced stages of the porting process saved me a ton of time.
+It'd have been much more difficult to work with `de-en`/`en-de` pairs as I don't speak German, and being able to evaluate the translation quality by just reading and making sense of the outputs at the advanced stages of the porting process saved me a lot of time.

 Also, as I did the initial porting with the `en-ru`/`ru-en` models, I was totally unaware that the `de-en`/`en-de` models used a merged vocabulary, whereas the former used 2 separate vocabularies of different sizes.
 So once I did the more complicated work of supporting 2 separate vocabularies, it was trivial to get the merged vocabulary to work.